-In June of 1996, a meeting for local dentists, dental professionals, and clergy, called and hosted by Dr. Nelson Granade, pastor of the First Baptist Church of North Wilkesboro, convened a meeting of community leaders to clarify what school nurses and social workers had long recognized as a great unmet human need.
+In June of 1996, a meeting for local dentists, dental professionals, and clergy was called togetger at First Baptist Church of North Wilkesboro.
+Dr. Nelson Granade hosted the meeting of community leaders and they heard what school nurses and social workers had long recognized as a great unmet human need for dental care for children.
 As a result, the Dental Health Task Force was organized.
 By September 1996, the task force had identified several clear goals relative to dental needs in our community, the biggest being access to dental care issues for Medicaid dependent and indigent patients.

-In the spring of 1999, a board of directors, known as the Wilkes Dental Consortium, Inc. was formed for the purpose of organizing and managing the dental clinic.
+In the spring of 1999, a board of directors, known as the Wilkes Dental Consortium, Inc. was formed for the purpose of organizing and managing the dental clinic and received Federal classificaiton as a 501(c) (3) non-profit corporation.
+On December 28, 1998 it was established as a non -profit corporation in North Carolina.
 The Dental Consortium signed a contract with the Wilkes County Health Department, which essentially identified the Wilkes Public Health Dental Clinic as the service provider for the Health Department.
 Beth Lovette, Health Director, and many of her staff have taken an active role in working with the Consortium in developing the project.

 By the spring of 2000, Dr. Donna Alexander had been recruited to begin services in Dr. Dwight Ware's office space.
 Dedra Roberts worked as the first dental assistant and Beth Whittington as receptionist.